Improving Your Marketing Prospects

 - Describe the type of promotional methods you’ll use to spread the word about your service.
 Identify techniques and strategies using digital, traditional and inbound marketing techniques.

-- For SEO, PPC and other digital mediums, consider the level at which you wish to advertise and invest (local, regional, national, etc.), in what mediums, how often, and the timing of such strategies (seasonal, revenue dependant etc.)
+- For SEO, PPC and other digital mediums, consider the level at which you wish to advertise and invest (local, regional, national, etc.), on what platforms, how often, and the timing of such strategies (seasonal, revenue dependant etc.)

 - List accessible tradeshows that offer your business an opportunity to display banners and promotional literature, while also generating leads and connections.

-- Explain our use of expensive mediums such as SEO, PPC, link buying etc. All can be highly expensive, but provide a larger audience and reach potential.
+- Explain your use of expensive mediums such as SEO, PPC, link buying etc. All can be highly expensive, but provide a larger audience and reach potential.

 - Partnership campaigns between yourselves and associated businesses provide the chance to improve your market image and sales while tapping into leads you might not have gotten otherwise.